Ethavanol/epistemic-reasoner/README.md

 This is a fork of [Michael Vezina Epistemic Reasonner](https://github.com/MikeVezina/epistemic-reasoner).
 This server provides a simple API for creating, updating, and reasoning about Explicit Epistemic models.

 ## Epistemic Agents
-The agents using this reasoner can be found at: https://github.com/Ethavanol/epistemic-agents
+The Jason BDI extension using this reasoner can be found at: https://github.com/Ethavanol/epistemic-jason

 # Getting Started
 ## Prerequisites